Workbench-Build/workbook/docs/design.md

 - It's very important to make your governance process as simple as possible.
 Is there any way for you to minimize governance while still giving users control over your token system?

 ### Resources

+Many of the ideas in this section came from or were inspired by the following resources:

 - Vitalik's blog has a great [coordination post](https://vitalik.ca/general/2020/09/11/coordination.html) that can help you build intuition around aligning interests for all parties involved in a token system.
 - The [Wikipedia mechanism design page](https://en.wikipedia.org/wiki/Mechanism_design).
 Is a great place to start.
 If you read one thing on mechanism design, make it this.
 There's also a whole [category on Wikipedia dedicated to the topic](https://en.wikipedia.org/wiki/Category:Mechanism_design).